 Meeting the Rising Writer No. 14

 As a writer and editor, I can proudly say I embrace both sides of the writing spectrum.
 I love the beginning and the end of the process and hate them at the same time.
-I am a Story Coordinator for the Collaborative Writing Challenge, a freelance editor (as most of you know), and I am Managing Editor for a local college newspaper, the Del Mar College Foghorn.
+I was a Story Coordinator for the Collaborative Writing Challenge, a freelance editor (as most of you know), and I am Managing Editor for a local college newspaper, the Del Mar College Foghorn.
 Aside from that, I am a photographer for a local company and I work with my parents’ roofing company.
 Even more, I’ll earn my BA in Creative Writing & English in about a year from now.

 I’m busy all the time, but nothing keeps me from doing what I love and doing my best to inspire others to do the same.
 I try to follow the Lord’s path for me every day, and I will never be able to thank Him enough for the gift He has given me.
 When I’m not writing, editing, working, or dealing with college, I’m with my horses; funny thing about that is my horses are a few states away, and I’m not lying.
 When I’m not busy, that’s where I am…about once a year for a good length of time and hopefully, after college, for a longer period of time than just a “length.”